Somalia Governorate: History

 Italian East Africa in green.
 British Somaliland (light green) was annexed in 1940.

 The Somalia Governorate lasted from 1936 until 1941.
 Its administrative capital was Mogadishu.
 In 1936, the capital had a population of 50,000 inhabitants, of which nearly 20,000 were Italian Somalis.

 By 1941, 30,000 Italians lived in Mogadishu, representing around 33% of the city's total 90,000 residents.
 They frequented local Italian schools that the colonial authorities had opened, such as the "Liceum".

-The Italian authorities in 1937 began construction of a paved highway from Mogadishu to Addis Ababa, which was completed in 1940.
+The Italian authorities in 1937 began construction of a paved highway from Mogadishu to Addis Ababa, which was nearly completed in 1941.
 Other roads were started in 1939, from Mogadishu to the northern Somali coast and to the British Kenya Colony to the south.

 Additionally, there was a project to connect Mogadishu with the Addis Ababa-Djibouti railway, and another to start the construction of an airport on the outskirts of the city.
 The ports of the capital and of Kismayo further south were also slated for enlargement in 1941.
 However, the outbreak of World War II put a halt to these plans.

 From 1936 the Mogadishu port started to have a weekly international ship line for passengers, connecting Italian Mogadiscio with Massaua in Eritrea and Genova in Italy with the Italian Lloyd Triestino and Italian Line.
 The MS Vulcania was a transatlantic ship that served the port of Mogadiscio.
 Later, in 1941 the port was damaged by British bombings during World War II.